 - Being unwilling or unable to trust others

-- Feeling unworthy of love
+- Feeling deep shame and a sense of being unworthy of love

 - Expecting rejection or abandonment

-- Choosing others with insecure attachment styles
+- Choosing partners with marked insecure attachment styles

 A disorganized attachment style is tantamount to self-sabotage.
 You see warning signs even when they do not exist.
 An ugly breakup becomes a self-fulfilling prophecy.
-Being “doomed” to be alone feels like your fate.
+Feeling “doomed” to be alone feels like your fate.
 This can provoke more negative behavior — virtually guaranteeing that you will not find the commitment you crave.

 Good News: You Can Change Your Disorganized Attachment Style

-Most people are not aware of their attachment.
+Most people are not aware of their attachment style.
 Thus, few people take the necessary steps to create positive change.
-It’s essential to work with a therapist on this process (more about that soon).
-Even so, there are some self-help steps to work on as a complement, e.g.
+But research shows that most people can change their attachment style.
+In the clinical literature, this is referred to as “earned secure attachment”.
+But in order to do this, it’s essential to work with a therapist on this process (more about that soon).
+Self help tools are great, but they are insufficient to the task of changing your attachment style.

 Mindfulness and Self-Awareness